SpiralBlack15/UnityMissingScripts/README.md

 + Works only in opened scene, not in whole project.
 + Cannot find GUIDs if missing scripts objects are inside prefabs (still, objects with broken scripts can be found as well), except object in prefab's root.
 This limitation is associated with a scene file search.
 + Can be very slow on the scenes with big amount (more than thousand) of objects.
 + Most of the comments in the code are still in Russian.
-Sorry, too lazy to rewrite everything into English (still you can use Google Translate, and most part are anyway obvious from the code).
+Sorry, too lazy to rewrite everything into English (and most of the code is self-explanatory).

 ## Installation, launch and usage